centreon/centreon-archived/doc/en/ceip.rst

 continuous enhancement of your Centreon software experience.
 The program is voluntary and anonymous.
 Customers who choose to participate agree to share:

-* Information such as operating system version of the Centreon main server of the platform as well as the name and version of the DBMS
+* Information such as the operating system version of the Centreon main server of the platform as well as the name and version of the DBMS.
-* Centreon product information such as number of servers and version number of components installed on the Centreon main server (modules & widgets)
+* Centreon product information such as number of servers and version numbers of components installed on the Centreon main server (modules & widgets).
-* Centreon information such as number of hosts, services, groups of hosts & services
+* Centreon information such as number of hosts, services, groups of hosts & services.
-* The timezone of the Centreon server
+* The timezone of the Centreon server.

-During the installation or update processus, you will be asked to participate in the improvement program.
+During the installation or upgrade processus, you will be asked to participate in the improvement program.
 Keep the box checked to join the improvement program.

 **************************